samandaruzbekistan/quiz-checker-telegram-bot/CHANNEL_SUBSCRIPTION_SETUP.md

 The bot now includes a channel subscription check that verifies if users are subscribed to required channels before allowing them to use the bot.
 When a user sends `/start`, the bot will:

 1. Check if the user is subscribed to all required channels
-2. If not subscribed, show a message with channel links and ask them to subscribe
+2. If not subscribed, show a message with inline buttons for channel links and a subscription check button
 3. If subscribed, proceed with the normal bot flow

 ## Configuration